Thelmina4/Thelmina4/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on a website for my fellow students in COMSCI2.
-It contains all our deadlines, homework & project details & any pertinent module information.
+It contains all our deadlines, homework, project details & any pertinent module information.
 It is still in its infant stage.
 The information is there, but the beauty is still to be added.

 - 🌱 I’m currently learning Python, C, R, & how to use GitHub & Gitlab.
 I hope to add a few webpages in here.
 I will also be adding my completed scripts.